TykTechnologies/tyk-docs-hugo/tyk-docs/content/planning-for-production/monitoring/tyk-monitoring.md

 API Observability is the practice of monitoring holistic health of your APIs.
 - Are you APIs behaving as intended?
-- are you committed to your SLOs?
+- Are you committed to your SLOs?
 - Which metrics to monitor, how to retrieve them, which tools to use for dashboarding and when to alert?

 Please read about this in more detail [here][2].